aivaraleksiev/Sticky-notes.com/README.md

 ## Collaborators
 Thank you!<br>
-[Michael Stanin](https://github.com/michael-stanin) will help me with some of the decisions that I have to make during the server implementation.
+[Michael Stanin](https://github.com/michael-stanin) helped me with some of the decisions that I had to make during the server implementation.

 ## Tools
 - CppCheck - A tool for static C/C++ code analysis.